thaliproject/thali/presenceprotocolBindings.md

 # Implications of Bluetooth and Multi-Peer Connectivity Framework's (MPCF) TCP/IP Binding approaches

+## TCP/IP Framing and command packets are torn off
 As will be explained below we relay TCP/IP content over our non-TCP/IP transports by connecting TCP/IP output streams to the non-TCP/IP transport's input streams and the non-TCP/IP transport's input streams to TCP/IP's output streams.

 But when we do this the only thing that gets moved is the data inside of the TCP/IP data packets.
 The data packet headers and the TCP control commands like FIN packets are not transmitted.